robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She nodded, lips squeezed tightly.

-"It's just— no one else in the world could possibly help me understand what to do," she said.
+"It's just —  no one else in the world could possibly help me understand what to do," she said.

 I waited.